The importance of thickness when choosing a wool coat – CDL#85

 This Gloverall duffle coat is a good example of a thick coat with a bit of synthetic

-We can estimate that these two coats actually have approximately the same amount of wool .
+It can be estimated that these two coats actually have about the same amount of wool. .

-Coat 2 ultimately weighs more thanks to the 20% synthetic content.
+Coat 2 ultimately weighs more thanks to the 20% synthetic.

 So what is the best coat?

-Well the answer is, as is often the case with clothing, “it depends” .
+Well the answer is, as is often the case in clothing, "it depends" .

 In this case, it depends on your criteria:

-• Coat 1 will be suitable if you are not absolutely looking for a very warm coat, but rather reasonably warm.
-It is also suitable if you appreciate the more fluid fall of a lighter material.
+• Coat 1 will be suitable if you are not looking for a very warm coat, but rather a reasonably warm one.
+It is also suitable if you appreciate the more fluid drape of a lighter material.

 • Coat 2 will be suitable if your main criterion is warmth.
-Thicker, it will logically fall a little straighter.
-Obviously, a thick, 100% wool coat would be more suitable, but perhaps with your budget this is not entirely possible
+Thicker, its fall will logically be a little straighter.
+Obviously, a thick, 100% wool coat would be more suitable, but maybe with your budget, this is not entirely possible

 The final word

-In broad terms, here is what you can take away from this article:
+In broad outline, here is what you can take away from this article:

 1. Not all 100% wool coats are equal in terms of warmth .
-Knowing if a coat is rather thin, medium thick or thick will already help you a lot in your choice.
+Knowing whether a coat is rather thin, medium thick or thick will already guide you a lot in your choice.

-2. A coat with a little synthetic should not be systematically rejected , especially if the synthetic is in a reasonable proportion and the clothing is rather thick
+2. A coat with a little synthetic is not systematically to be rejected , especially if the synthetic is in reasonable proportion. and that the garment is rather thick

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours